ox-harris/ox-harris/README.md

 ## 🔭 An Experimentalist

-> Failing, winning, and learning in public, but actually building tools for a web-native future!<br />
+> Failing, winning, and learning in public, but actually building tools for a web-native future! 😎<br />
 > Explore a few: the **simple, basic** answer to the concept of `state`, `reactivity`, `data binding`, `routing`, `rendering`, the `component` architecture, whole application architectures like`SPA/MPA/MPA+SPA`, etc.

 - **[Webflo](https://github.com/webqit/webflo)**: The universal framework for building *no-JS/low-JS* web sites and apps.